How to Bathe Dogs with Medicated Shampoo

 Medicated shampoo should be applied to a clean, wet coat, so start by thoroughly rinsing your dog with lukewarm water.

-If your dog is visibly dirty, bathe her with an over-the-counter shampoo to remove dirt and debris.
-Unlike cleansing shampoos, medicated shampoos do not typically contain soaps or detergents and may not thoroughly clean dirty dogs.
+1. If your dog is visibly dirty, bathe them with an over-the-counter shampoo to remove dirt and debris.
+Medicated shampoos do not typically contain soaps or detergents and may not thoroughly clean dirty dogs.
 Ask your veterinarian if you have concerns about using an over-the-counter shampoo with your dog’s skin condition.

 How often should I bathe my dog?

-The frequency of medicated baths depends on the specific skin condition the baths address.
+The frequency of medicated baths depends on the specific skin condition.
 In many cases, medicated baths are recommended on a weekly basis.
 Your veterinarian may recommend bathing more or less frequently, depending on the details of your dog’s particular skin condition.

 What should I expect after a medicated bath?